 A

-For a simplified view on cash return, consider a purchase of $50 million of TTCs priced at $0.92.
-The buyer’s investment of $46 million cash ($50 million at 92 cents on the dollar) returns $4 million ($50 million face value at a cost of $46 million).
-A $4 million return on a $46 million investment is 8.7%.
+Consider a purchase of $50 million of TTCs priced at $0.92.
+The buyer’s investment of $46 million cash ($50 million at 92 cents on the dollar) leads to a $4 million reduction in cash outlay on tax liability (the tax liability is offset for the full $50 million face value but at an actual cost of $46 million).
+The $4 million return on the $46 million investment computes to 8.7%.

-More detailed calculations in determining rates of return on cash investment would include timing factors such as when payments are to be made by the buyer and when any required estimated tax payments are to be made.
+More accurately, detailed calculations for actual return would also include timing factors such as when payments are made by the buyer and when any required estimated tax payments are due.
 For example, a buyer could reduce Q1 estimated tax payments based on TTCs they actually pay cash for in Q4.
+Such timing arrangements can significantly increase the IRR achieved on your cash investment in TTCs.

-Other important measures of return could focus on the financial statement benefits, including the reduction in total tax expense recognized as the credits are utilized, along with the resulting decrease in effective tax rate and increase in net income.
+Other important measures of return focus on the financial statement benefits, including the reduction in total tax expense recognized as the credits are utilized, along with the resulting decrease in effective tax rate and increase in net income.
+While the amount of impact to your ETR will be dependent on a number of factors, companies that purchased TTCs reported an average ETR approximately three percentage points lower than the average reported by companies that did not.

-In addition to quantitative returns, there are also the qualitative returns.
-Buying TTCs directly supports the development of clean energy projects, helping you to have impact well beyond simply managing your tax liability.
+In addition to quantitative returns, there are qualitative returns.
+Buying TTCs directly supports the development of clean energy projects, helping you have impact well beyond simply managing your tax liability.

 Q